 My teaching philosophy is very much a continual work in progress because I believe that one of the most important parts of being a professional is a commitment to a continual reflective cycle of improvement.
 I am always learning more about what I do.
 Reflecting on that and considering what impact it has on my role as a teacher and what I do in the classroom is one of the key parts of my role.

-I formed and now chair the Computer Science Scholarship group within the School.
+I formed and now run the Computer Science Scholarship group within the School.
 We meet regularly to discuss educational issues, plan educational research, discuss and create scholarly outputs, and implement knowledge sharing and teaching training within the School.
 Recently we have begun a set of School wide teaching seminars for the sharing and discussion of teaching experiences.

 I’m the MSc Programme Leader for the MSc in Computational and Data Journalism, a joint course between the School of Computer Science & Informatics and the School of Journalism, Media and Culture here at Cardiff University, a programme I co-designed.